Learn How to Force Spring Blossoms Indoors

 Tulips

-A close up vertical image of yellow tulips growing in a pot indoors.
+A close up square image of 'Red Impression' tulips growing in the spring garden.

 Did you ever notice that perfectly arranged tulips don’t stay perfect for long?

-In addition, they reach for the sun, a characteristic called “phototropism” that causes bending unless their container is rotated daily.
+Additionally, they reach for the sun, a phenomenon known as “phototropism” that causes bending unless growers rotate the container daily.

 And if that isn’t entertaining enough, tulips open in the morning light and close again when darkness falls, like the perfect ending to a perfect day.